Docetaxel (Taxotere ®) and carboplatin chemotherapy

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

-Your nurse will give you anti-sickness drugs and sometimes a steroid as an injection into a vein or as tablets.
+Your nurse will give you anti-sickness drugs.
+They may also give you a steroid as an injection into a vein or as tablets.
 They will give you the drugs and chemotherapy through one of the following:

-You have docetaxel and carboplatin (both colourless fluids) as drips (infusions).
+Docetaxel and carboplatin are both colourless fluids.
+You have them as drips (infusions).
 You have each drug separately and they usually take about an hour each.
-They usually run the drip through a pump, which gives you the treatment over a set time.
+The drip is usually run through a pump, which gives you the treatment over a set time.

-Usually your nurse or doctor will give you steroid tablets to take at home the day before treatment to reduce the chance of an allergic reaction happening.
-It’s important to take the steroid tablets as directed.
-Instead of steroid tablets, your nurse or doctor may give you a steroid by injection into a vein (intravenously) 30–60 minutes before the docetaxel.
+Usually, your nurse or doctor will give you steroid tablets to take at home the day before treatment.
+This is to reduce the chance of you having an allergic reaction.
+It’s important to take the steroid tablets as instructed.

 Pain along the vein